Top 12 Immune Support Strategies to Thrive in Life

 Immunodeficiency

-You may develop an immunodeficiency that means that one or several parts of your immune system cannot function optimally.
-Immunodeficiencies may develop for a variety of reasons, including genetic defects from birth, age, obesity, malnutrition, infections and alcoholism.
+You may develop an immunodeficiency which means that one or several parts of your immune system cannot function optimally.
+Immunodeficiencies may develop for a variety of reasons, including genetic defects from birth, age, obesity, malnutrition, infections, and alcoholism.
 AIDS is a form of immunodeficiency acquired from an infection with the HIV virus.

 Autoimmunity